matbesancon/hugo-site/content/post/2022-10-03-cutselection.markdown

 # Callbacks?

-The space of mixed-integer optimization solvers is mostly divided between commercial closed-source and academic solvers open in source code.
+The space of mixed-integer optimization solvers is mostly divided between commercial, closed-source solvers and academic solvers open in source code.
 In the second cluster, [SCIP](https://scipopt.org) stands out for the tunability of the solving process, like all solvers through some parameters but more importantly through *callbacks*.

 Callbacks are functions that are passed to a solver (or another function more generally) by the user with an expected behavior.
-Conceptually, they are the most elementary building block for *Inversion of Control*.
+Conceptually, they are the most elementary building block for *Inversion of Control*, letting the user define part of the behaviour of the solver through their own code and not only through fixed parameters.

 A basic callback system implemented in many solvers is a printing or logging callback, the user function is called at every iteration of a solving process with some iteration-specific information to print or log,